uvhd - Free Software under GNU FSF GPLv3 License

 - Add bin to your PATH so you can execute it from anywhere.

-Note that the above procedure is for Unix/Linux.
+The above procedures are for Unix/Linux.
 You do not need to compile for Windows/DOS since you can download the executable from the web site.
-But please see WindowsDOS.doc if you wish to see how uvhd was compiled at UV Software for DOS windows on Windows.
+Please see uvhd setup Windows PATH to setup the Windows PATH, so the program will be found when you type uvhd on the command line.
+See WindowsDOS.doc if you wish to see how uvhd was compiled at UV Software for DOS windows on Windows.

 Feedback Requested